Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 The Competitive Advantage

-Diverse Perspectives: Each generation brings unique skills and viewpoints to the table.
-For example, Builders and Boomers offer experience and institutional knowledge, while Millennials and Gen Zers contribute fresh ideas and technological expertise.
+Diverse Perspectives: Each generation brings unique skills, lived experiences, and viewpoints to the table.
+Builders and Boomers offer experience and institutional knowledge, while Millennials and Gen Zers contribute fresh ideas and technological expertise.

 Innovation and Problem-Solving: Intergenerational teams can tackle problems from multiple angles, leading to more creative and effective solutions.
 As The Future Economy highlights, this diversity is a competitive advantage in today’s fast-paced market.